How Does LendingTree Get Paid?

 If you’re hoping to finance a large business purchase, such as office furniture or travel, and pay it off over time, the Ink Business Preferred® Credit Card isn’t your best option.

-Instead, you may want to consider a business credit card that offers an interest-free period on purchases for a year or longer, like the Ink Business Cash® Credit Card.
+Instead, you may want to consider a business credit card that offers an intro APR on purchases for a year or longer, like the Ink Business Cash® Credit Card.

-Alternate card to the Ink Business Preferred® Credit Card
+Alternate cards to the Ink Business Preferred® Credit Card

 | Disclosures